Theories of the gravity+gauge type in de Sitter space: Introduction

 The paper originated from exploratory work on using HS Gravity \cite{Vasiliev1990} in its capacity as a working model for quantum gravity in de Sitter space \cite{Anninos2011}.
 Specifically, we were interested in bulk calculations of \emph{scattering in the de Sitter static patch}, in the manner of \cite{David2019,Albrychiewicz2020,Albrychiewicz2021,Neiman_2024}.
 Higher-Spin Gravity is a theory of infinitely many massless fields of all spins, whose interaction vertices have arbitrary numbers of derivatives (in the cubic vertices, their number is determined by the fields' spins).
 In this context, the gravity-like and gauge-like interactions with their low number of derivatives provide a simplified playground, closer to standard ``lower-spin'' theories.
 In their chiral/self-dual version, these gravity-like and gauge-like sectors constitute self-contained theories, with local \& covariant Lagrangians \cite{Krasnov2021}.
 The basic variables in these Lagrangians are \emph{connections and curvatures} -- similar to the master fields in Vasiliev's formalism \cite{Vasiliev1990} for full HS theory, but without the auxiliary towers of derivatives.

 What is remarkable about these ``connection+curvature'' formulations is that GR-like and YM-like degrees of freedom are described by the same kind of fields, and enter the Lagrangian in almost the same way.
 Moreover, the remaining difference in their roles is remarkably reminiscent of the ``color-kinematics duality'' or ``double-copy'' structure observed in scattering amplitudes \cite{Bern:2008qj,Bern:2010ue}, closely related to the KLT relations between closed and open strings \cite{Kawai:1985xq}.
-For GR+YM itself, we present for the first time a Lagrangian formulation of this type, i.e. a formulation of the full interacting theory in which the fields and Lagrangian have manifest ``double-copy'' structure (for existing results at the linearized level, including supersymmetric versions, see \cite{Anastasiou:2014qba,Anastasiou:2018rdx}).
+For GR+YM itself, we present a new Lagrangian formulation suggestive of these structures.
 In the higher-spin self-dual context, a similar formulation will allow us to combine the GR-like and YM-like theories of \cite{Krasnov2021}.
 In the larger context of HS Gravity, this ``unification'' of 1-derivative and 2-derivative interactions may hold some lessons about the structure of the full theory, or at least of its chiral version \cite{Ponomarev:2016lrm,Skvortsov2018,Sharapov2022a,Sharapov2022}.

 Meanwhile, our original project -- scattering HS fields in the static patch -- turned out \emph{not} to rely on the simplifying properties of 1- and 2-derivative interactions \cite{CubicLightconeScattering}.
 In particular, we ended up using the lightcone formalism of \cite{Metsaev:2018xip,Skvortsov2019}, rather than the covariant formalism of \cite{Krasnov2021}.
 We thus present the current paper as a standalone publication, focused on gravity-like and gauge-like interactions and their covariant formulations.
 Still, our list of results retains an imprint of the static-patch project, gradually flowing towards higher spins, lightcone gauge, and eventually relations between \emph{different} lightcone gauges that are relevant to de Sitter space and the static-patch problem.
 Our results on static-patch scattering, for full HS theory to cubic order, will be published separately \cite{CubicLightconeScattering}.